 - Kevin C OBrien, director of the Illinois Sustainable Technology Center (ISTC) and Illinois State Water Survey (ISWS)

-- Steven Whittaker, principal research scientist and leader of the Energy & Minerals division of the Illinois State Geological Survey, vice chair of the CCUS response team
+- Steven Whittaker, leader of the Energy & Minerals division of the Illinois State Geological Survey, vice chair of the CCUS response team

 - Richard Winkel, PRI deputy executive director

 As required by the Act, an advisory committee has been formed to support this study, consisting of: